radar/ryanbigg.com/_posts/2018-01-12-exploding-your-rails-app-with-dry-rb-and-rom.markdown

 It becomes easier then to say: this class works with only validations and this other class talks to the database.
 There's no muddying of the waters between the responsibilties of the classes.
+Each class has perhaps not _one_ reason to change, but at least _fewer_ reasons to change than Active Record classes.

-ROM draws these crystal clear lines in a simple manner.
+In contrast with Active Record, the ROM (Ruby Object Mapper) library draws these crystal clear lines in a simple manner.
 There’s code to talk to the database in one file.
 Code to validate that data in another.
 And so on.
 The design patterns that ROM encourages are leaps and bounds better than Active Record.
 This guide will serve as an example of that.